jnstockley/BTN/README.md

 # BTTN (Better Twitch.tv Notifications)

-# Version 1.5-RC3
+# Version 1.5
-BTTN Version 1.5-RC3 has just been released.
-This is most likely the last RC version before the final version drops Wedensay June 23rd.
-The WiKi is now fully compatible with 1.5-RC3 and newer.
+BTTN Version 1.5 has been released!
+This version of BTTN has been written from the ground up and supports the new notification servive [Alertzy](https://alertzy.app).
+This version is not compatible with the old version of BTTN and the config file from older versions should not be used!
+Also with the release of Version 1.5!
+I will stop supporting older versions after 1 month of Version 1.5 being released.
+Version 1.01 and older will be un-suppported and removed from the WiKi on July 23rd 2021.

 ## Description
 This is a Java program that uses [Twitch's API](https://dev.twitch.tv/docs/api/) to determine if a channel is live.
 The user can add any number of channels, using the program, to a JSON 'config' file.
 Whenever the program is run it will use the Twitch API to determine if the channel is live.
-If the status of the channel has changed from not live to live, using data stored in the JSON file, it will send the user a mobile push notification using [Spontit](https://spontit.com).
+If the status of the channel has changed from not live to live, using data stored in the JSON file, it will send the user a mobile push notification using [Alertzy](https://alertzy.app).
 I felt the need to build such a program since I started to get annoyed at how delayed the 1st party Twitch notifications could be, especially for channels with large followers.
 I would miss the beginning of streams and join late with a feeling that I missed a lot of important content.
 This program can send a notification within a minute of the stream going live, depending on how many channels are being checked, as compared to Twitch's notification which could be delayed as long as 10+ minutes.

 ## Setup
 The program does require some setup in order to get it working.
 You will need a computer or server that is on 24/7/365 in order to get all the live notifications for your twitch streams.
 The main pre-requites are to have a computer, either Windows, macOS, or Linux, with Java 8+ installed.
 After downloading the jar file from the GitHub releases tab, you will need to run the program in setup mode to create your JSON config file.
 A full setup guide can be found on the WiKi [here](https://github.com/jnstockley/BTTN/wiki/Getting-Started!).